-- Shoals of minnows (Phoxinus phoxinus L.) were sampled from selected sites in the River Wear, County Durham, and their length frequency distributions examined. - 2.
-Shoaling behaviour prevented the examination of population structure, but great variations in shoal structure and size were observed with thme and place.
-Shoals of minnows often consisted of one or two age groups, whilst some contained representatives of up to 4 year classes. - 3.
-The feeding habits of the minnows were studied by examination of gut contents and by means of predation experiments in the laboratory.
+- 1. Shoals of minnows (Phoxinus phoxinus L.) were sampled from selected sites in the River Wear, County Durham, and their length frequency distributions examined. - 2.
+Shoaling behaviour prevented the examination of population structure. but great variations in shoal structure and size were observed with time and place.
+Shoals of minnows often consisted of one or two age groups, whilst some contained representatives of up to 4 year classes.
+3. The feeding habits of the minnows were studied by examination of gut contents and by means of predation experiments in the laboratory.
 The diet was seen to consist of a very wide variety of plant and invertebrate material, Chironomidae and Ephameroptera being the major constituents.
 Evidence suggested that feeding was largely non-selective, the fish tending to seize any small moving object, though rejection after swalling occurs.
 There was evidence of satiation of the feeding drive.
 Gut contents generally resembled the faunal composition of the river site in species spectrum and relative abundance.

-4. Circumstances and facilities did not enable conclusive growth tests to be performed, though minnows fed on ox's liver did grow larger when given more food.
+4. Circumstances and facilities did not enable conclusive growth tests given more food.
 A higher conversion (production/ingestion) efficiency was observed at lower feeding regimes.
-Length-weight regressions suggested the presence of at least two 'stanzas', growth being isometric up to the end of the second year.
+Length-weight regressisuggested the presence of at least two 'stanzas', growth being isometric up to the end of the second year.